joshuabmoore/MPSTime.jl/docs/src/tools.md

 ## Missing Data Simulation
 In the time-series imputation literature, time-series data can be categorised into one of three types based on the underlying process responsible for the missing data: (i) missing completely at random (MCAR); (ii) missing at random (MAR); or, (iii) missing not at random (MNAR).
-A review of the various mechanisms in the univariate setting can be found in [this paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8605316).
+A review of the various mechanisms in the univariate setting can be found in [Santos2019GeneratingSM](@cite).

 MPSTime provides implementations of all three mechanisms, adapted from the more typical multivariate setting to the case of univariate time-series data.
 To generate synthetic missing data, the original (uncorrupted) univariate time-series instance is passed into a function which assigns a NaN value to time points determined by the missing data mechanism of choice.